iiab/iiab-admin-console/roles/console/files/help/Utilities.rst

 ###Display IIAB.INI File

-The iiab.ini file is where the School Server stores information about what is installed and enabled.
+The iiab.ini file is where the Server stores information about what is installed and enabled.
 You can view it here.

 ###Display System Memory